Skip to Content

 The Sand Dollar Lounge at Plaza

-The new Sand Dollar Lounge is located off Plaza’s casino floor and is the newest destination for those looking to enjoy live music.
+The new Sand Dollar Lounge is located off Plaza’s casino floor and is a popular destination for those looking to enjoy live music.

 Aiming to “Resurrect the energy of rock’s golden era”, The Sand Dollar should be a fun hangout.
 You can learn more about the vision on this episode of Plaza’s “On The Corner of Main” podcast.